michelleconville/hangman/README.md

 ### Testing

-Methods such as print() as the code developed was used to check for errors.
-This helped check everything was behaving as expected and functions such as generating the random numbers for the secret code were being generated correctly.
+Methods such as print() as the code was created was used to check for errors.
+This helped check everything was behaving as expected and functions such as generating the random word for the word being generated for the game correctly.

-User inputs were printed back to the console to check all functions and methods were correctly applied to the input.

 **Manual test cases**